Film Review: City Lights (1931)

 (source: tmdb.org)

-Greatness of the great men can be seen not only through their great deeds, but also through adversity that they had to face while achieving.
-Charles Chaplin, the greatest star of the silent film and the most iconic figure in the history of cinema, demonstrated his greatness through 1931 silent comedy City Lights, which is considered to be his magnum opus.
+Greatness of the great men can be seen not only through their great deeds, but also through the adversity that they had to face while achieving it.
+Charles Chaplin, the greatest star of silent film and the most iconic figure in the history of cinema, demonstrated his greatness through the 1931 silent comedy City Lights, considered to be his magnum opus.

-Chaplin in the film reappears in his iconic character of the Tramp.
-The plot represents series of Tramp’s misadventures that lead to his encounter with blind flower girl (played by Virginia Cherrill).
-He is smitten with hear and falls in love, while she, due to series of misunderstandings, believes that the Tramp is actually a millionaire.
-If Tramp were indeed rich, he could have helped flower girl and her grandmother (played by Florence Lee) evade the eviction.
-In the meantime, the Tramp meets an eccentric millionaire (played by Harry Myers) who wants to commit suicide by jumping in the water.
-The Tramp rescues him and, as a sign of gratitude, Millionaire allows him to enjoy luxury of his home and accompany him to wild parties.
-Problem for the Tramp is that his benefactor does so only when drunk and doesn’t want to do anything with the Tramp while sober.
-The Tramp must find the way to help Flower Girl by himself.
+Chaplin reprises his iconic character of the Tramp in the film.
+The plot depicts a series of the Tramp’s misadventures that lead to his encounter with a blind flower girl (played by Virginia Cherrill).
+He is smitten with her and falls in love, while she, due to a series of misunderstandings, believes that the Tramp is actually a millionaire.
+If the Tramp were indeed rich, he could have helped the flower girl and her grandmother (played by Florence Lee) evade eviction.
+Meanwhile, the Tramp meets an eccentric millionaire (played by Harry Myers) who wants to commit suicide by jumping into the water.
+The Tramp rescues him, and as a sign of gratitude, the Millionaire allows him to enjoy the luxury of his home and accompany him to wild parties.
+The problem for the Tramp is that his benefactor only does so when drunk and doesn’t want anything to do with the Tramp while sober.
+The Tramp must find a way to help the Flower Girl by himself.

-Chaplin began the work on City Lights in 1928, in a time when the audience, following premiere of The Jazz Singer, began to demand sound on screen.
-Despite thei growing popularity of sound films or "talkies," Chaplin considered them a passing fad and decided to make City Lights a silent film, which proved to be a significant risk.
-City Lights, on the other hand, isn’t silent film in strictest of sense.
-The sound was pre-recorded and featured not only some sound effects, but also memorable music score composed by Chaplin himself.
-The risk, however, ultimately paid off, resulting not only in raving reviews but also in excellent results at box office, with City Lights becoming the most successful of all Hollywood films in 1931.
+Chaplin began work on City Lights in 1928, at a time when the audience, following the premiere of The Jazz Singer, began to demand sound on screen.
+Despite the growing popularity of sound films or "talkies," Chaplin considered them a passing fad and decided to make City Lights a silent film, which proved to be a significant risk.
+However, City Lights isn’t a silent film in the strictest sense.
+The sound was pre-recorded and featured not only some sound effects but also a memorable music score composed by Chaplin himself.
+The risk ultimately paid off, resulting in not only rave reviews but also excellent results at the box office, with City Lights becoming the most successful of all Hollywood films in 1931.

 The Tramp's existential woes also serve as an opportunity for Chaplin to provide social commentary, particularly in the scene featuring the drunk Millionaire.
-The character, who lives in luxury and doesn't have to worry about hunger like the Tramp or being expelled from home like the Flower Girl, is repeatedly prevented from committing suicide.
+The character, living in luxury and not having to worry about hunger like the Tramp or being expelled from home like the Flower Girl, is repeatedly prevented from committing suicide.
 This scene highlights the absurdity of wealth and the emptiness of material possessions.

-Chaplin's performance in City Lights is exceptional, and the same can be said for Virginia Cherrill.
-Relationship with Chaplin during production was antagonistic, with Cherrill having little patience for Chaplin’s perfectionist way of making films.
-Chaplin actually had her fired from the set, but, after realising that he would have spend too much many on reshooting her scenes with another actress, decided to re-hire her.
-This proved to be right choice because her and Chaplin had great chemistry together, especially during the simple and emotional final scene that, among other things, made Alfred Einstein teary-eyed during film’s 1931 premiere.
+Chaplin's performance in City Lights is exceptional, as is Virginia Cherrill's.
+The relationship with Chaplin during production was antagonistic, with Cherrill having little patience for Chaplin’s perfectionist way of making films.
+Chaplin actually had her fired from the set, but after realizing that he would have to spend too much money reshooting her scenes with another actress, he decided to re-hire her.
+This proved to be the right choice because she and Chaplin had great chemistry together, especially during the simple and emotional final scene that, among other things, made Alfred Einstein teary-eyed during the film’s 1931 premiere.

-City Lights benefited from its long production, which allowed it to be released in the early years of the Great Depression.
+City Lights benefited from its long production, allowing it to be released in the early years of the Great Depression.
 The Wall Street Crash of 1929 put the Tramp and the film's plot in a new and relevant context.
-The impoverished masses were now more likely to view the Tramp as one of them rather than an eccentric outsider.
+The impoverished masses were more likely to view the Tramp as one of them rather than an eccentric outsider.
 The film's ending, where the former "millionaire" reveals himself as a street bum, was also more in tune with the times when real millionaires suffered the same fate.
-Even the scene at beginning, which features monument to “Prosperity” being revealed by gibberish-talking politicians (actually voiced by Chaplin in the first instance of his speaking on screen), which begins the film, is given new ironic meaning under the new circumstances.
+Even the scene at the beginning, featuring a monument to “Prosperity” being revealed by gibberish-talking politicians (voiced by Chaplin in the first instance of his speaking on screen), which begins the film, is given new ironic meaning under the new circumstances.

 RATING: 9/10 (+++)